UK Corporate Governance Code

 Articles of association and matters reserved for the Board

-The company adopted revised articles of association on 28 April 2017.
+The Company adopted revised articles of association on 8 May 2019.

 You can download a copy of the matters reserved for the Board.